-- Have had the experience of investigating and recording in a variety of situations and methods. - Have had the experience of planning experimental work and predicting the outcome with adult intervention. - Explore and develop their knowledge about living and non-living things, materials and seasonal changes using ICT, scientific books and equipment. - Ask and answer simple questions based on their observations. - Work confidently and independently as an individual or as part of a group. - Approach scientific activities in a positive and exploratory manner. - Work with growing awareness of their personal safety managing their own safe and healthy working environment.
+- Have had the experience of investigating and recording in a variety of situations and methods. - Have had the experience of planning experimental work and predicting the outcome with adult intervention. - Be able to recognise an unfair test or comparison. - Explore and develop their knowledge about living things, materials and energy. - Work confidently and independently as an individual or as part of a group. - Approach scientific activities in a positive and exploratory manner. - Work with growing awareness of their personal safety managing their own safe and healthy working environment.